Springfield, MO

 This devastating accident will hopefully be the beginning of advanced prop firearm safety precautions for the film industry to ensure the complete protection of every crew member on set.

-Published on The Standard: November 14, 2021
+Published by The Standard: November 14, 2021